pingcap/docs-cn/system-variables.md

 ### tidb_allow_function_for_expression_index <span class="version-mark">New in v5.2.0</span>

 - Scope: NONE
-- Default value: `lower, md5, reverse, upper, vitess_hash`
+- Default value: `lower, md5, reverse, tidb_shard, upper, vitess_hash`
 - This variable is used to show the functions that are allowed to be used for creating expression indexes.

 ### tidb_allow_mpp <span class="version-mark">New in v5.0</span>